 Treatment of these insect pests can usually be achieved with insecticidal soap sprays, handpicking beetles, and the removal of affected plant parts.
 In addition to insects, coneflowers can also be attacked by rabbits.
 This is usually more of a problem on young plants however, as rabbits thoroughly enjoy the young shoots and seedlings.
 Hot pepper wax sprays can oftentimes deter rabbit damage by making the foliage less appealing.

 Stem rot, powdery mildew, and aster yellows are the most common coneflower diseases.

 - Stem rot – Stem rot normally results from overwatering, as these plants are quite tolerant of drought-like conditions and require less watering than many other plants.

 - Powdery mildew – Problems with powdery mildew usually occur due to overly moist conditions and lack of airflow.
 This can be easily avoided by providing adequate air circulation proper spacing as well as keeping moisture to a minimum.

-- Aster yellows – Aster yellows is a disease that is most often transmitted through insects or poor growing conditions, making plants more susceptible.
+- Aster yellows – Aster yellows is a disease that is most often transmitted through insects or poor growing conditions that make plants more susceptible.
 Flowers become distorted, turn green in color, exhibit stunted growth, and may even die.
 Infected plants should be removed and destroyed.